kjansson/defcon/README.md

 	// Fails if these are empty
 	configuration.User = "user"
 	configuration.Password = "qwerty"
-	configuration.Network.Protocol = "HTTP"	// Field "Port" also requires the field "Network" which has to have set fields
+	configuration.Network.Protocol = "HTTP"	// Field "Port" also requires the field "Network" which has to have set fields.

 	err := defcon.CheckConfigStruct(&configuration)
 	if err != nil {